JulienPalard/Pipe/README.txt

     Module enablig a sh like infix syntax (using pipes).

     = Introduction =
-    As an exemple, here is the solution for the 2nd Euler Project exercise :
+    As an example, here is the solution for the 2nd Euler Project exercise :

     "Find the sum of all the even-valued terms in Fibonacci which do not exceed four million."